CodeYellowBV/create-react-cy-app/packages/babel-preset-react-app/README.md

-# babel-preset-react-app
+# babel-preset-react-cy-app

-This package includes the Babel preset used by [Create React App](https://github.com/facebookincubator/create-react-app).<br>
+This package includes the Babel preset used by [Create React App](https://github.com/facebookincubator/create-react-app).
 Please refer to its documentation:

-* [Getting Started](https://github.com/facebookincubator/create-react-app/blob/master/README.md#getting-started) – How to create a new app.
+* [Getting Started](https://github.com/CodeYellowBV/create-react-cy-app/blob/master/README.md#getting-started) – How to create a new app.
-* [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) – How to develop apps bootstrapped with Create React App.
+* [User Guide](https://github.com/CodeYellowBV/create-react-cy-app/blob/master/packages/react-cy-scripts/template/README.md) – How to develop apps bootstrapped with Create React App.

 ## Usage in Create React App Projects